Ksyula/llm-experiments/task.md

 """.strip()
 ```

-Now use the context you just created along with the "How do I execute a command in a running docker container?" question
+Now use the context you just created along with the "How do copy a file to a Docker container?" question
 to construct a prompt using the template below:

 ```